MaanooAk/inlinesh/README.md

 The command `import` is specially handled as a recursive call to **inlinesh** (`cat` can be used to just echo the contents of a file).

+The command `include` is hadled as `import` but it keeps track of the files that have been included.
+The second time the same file is given, the command is ignored.

 ### Options

 - `-f` `--force`: do not terminate if a file cannot be found